 The aircraft were simply getting too old; to keep them in service would have meant refurbishing the airframes and updating their systems.
 The Navy did fly two demonstrators for the Viking "Surveillance System Upgrade (SSU)" beginning in 1999, with these aircraft featuring a state-of-the-art AN/AYK-23 processor, an updated JTIDS, and in particular an AN/APS-137(V)5 radar that added a high resolution SAR-MTI mode.
 In a sense, this resurrected the Gray Wolf Viking, giving the S-3B a high resolution radar capability and a fast datalink to provide information to battle commanders and hand off targets to other platforms.
 However, although it appears that late in life some minor updates, like a GPS receiver, were fitted to the Viking fleet, there was no approval for a major refit, and by February 2009 the Vikings were all out of fleet service.

-Four were retained to patrol the Pacific Missile Test Range in the Hawaiian Island chain, an undemanding job that simply involved making sure the range was clear of intruders before anything was fired off.
-The Viking had good range and speed, as well as radar and other sensors, making them useful platforms for the job.
+A handful were retained by the Navy for support duties, but the last of them were retired at the beginning of 2016.
 One other S-3B -- the very last Viking built, in 1978 -- was passed on to the US National Aeronautics & Space Administration's (NASA) Glenn Research Center in Ohio in 2004, to be refurbished and painted in natty NASA blue-and-white colors for test and trials duties, focused on icing and other air safety issues.

 * One of the little footnotes to the Viking story is that, on 1 May 2003, US President George W. Bush rode the copilot's seat of an S-3B from San Diego to land on the USS ABRAHAM LINCOLN offshore in the Pacific.
 The S-3B was marked "Navy One" for the occasion.
 Bush tended to attract controversy and there was some sniping at such "grandstanding", but the relevant point here was that it was apparently the first time a current US president had performed an arrested landing or "trap" onto an aircraft carrier.
 Presidents often visit aircraft carriers, but they usually arrive by helicopter.
 Of course, George W. Bush's father and also a president, George Herbert Walker Bush, made plenty of traps when he was the pilot of a Grumman Avenger torpedo bomber in World War II.